 The facility must be maintained in a

 All equipment used must be disposable or

-must be done weekly on sterilization equipment to ensure that it is
+must be done weekly on sterilization equipment to ensure

-of the procedure, the location on the body of the tattoo or piercing, and
+the location on the body of the tattoo or piercing, and

 the color(s) of dye used, or the type of jewelry used.
 These records

-are turned over to the health department in the event that
+are turned over to the health department in the event

 between procedures as well

 how to properly care for a new tattoo or piercing must

 District with any questions you may have, and ask